Weight Loss Plateau 101 for a Slow Metabolism

 To repeat one of my iron-clad rules for weight loss success: Don’t eat when you’re not hungry.

-If you have insulin resistance, hypoglycemia, or any blood sugar issues, make sure you adjust your healthy fat intake at the end of your meal so you can comfortably go from one meal to the next without wanting to gnaw off your arm from hunger.
+If you have Fat Storing Hormone resistance, hypoglycemia, or any blood sugar issues, make sure you adjust your healthy fat intake at the end of your meal so you can comfortably go from one meal to the next without wanting to gnaw off your arm from hunger.

 Keep your vegetable intake high; 7 to 10 cups per day.
 If you’re trying keto and intermittent fasting without vegetables, it won’t work.
 You’ll put a lot of strain on your liver.
 You won’t be getting the vitamins and electrolytes - especially potassium - that you need.